 For the purposes of our analyses, we consider two types of schedule curtailments.
 The first type is "flow-based curtailments," which are curtailments to accommodate the actual physical flows on facilities as identified by the RTCA.
-We include TLR events as flow-based curtailments.
+We include TLR events7 as flow-based curtailments.
 The second type is "non-flow-based curtailments".
 Non-flow-based curtailments capture all curtailments that are taken for reasons other than relieving real-time flows on congested transmission elements.
 While non-flow-based curtailments have the same effects on market access as flow-based curtailments, these curtailments are not caused by the operation of generation.

-&lt;sup>5 Some contingency overloads do not require action to be taken because they do not have the potential to cause cascading outages, substantial loss of load or major equipment damage.
+Some contingency overloads do not require action to be taken because they do not have the potential to cause cascading outages, substantial loss of load or major equipment damage.

-&lt;sup>6 System reconfiguration actions may include opening tie line breakers, which can cause TTC to go to zero and induce schedule curtailments.
+System reconfiguration actions may include opening tie line breakers, which can cause TTC to go to zero and induce schedule curtailments.

-&lt;sup>7 The types of TLR events that we include are 3a, 3b, 5a and 5b.
+The types of TLR events that we include are 3a, 3b, 5a and 5b.

-During the period of study, there were TLRs in the region resulting in the curtailment of 860 schedules that used Duke's transmission service.
+During the period of study, there were 40 TLRs in the region resulting in the curtailment of six schedules that used Duke's transmission service.
 Duke did not initiate any of these TLRs.

-There were also 571 non-TLR curtailments, none of which were initiated by Duke.
-These curtailments were initiated for various reasons including lack of generation, interface scheduling, PJM ramp limits, and real-time reliability.
-There was an unusual increase in curtailments by SOCO.
-They curtailed about 500 schedules in late March.
-We have no reason to suspect that these SOCO curtailments were influenced by Duke.
+There were also 26 non-TLR curtailments, none of which were initiated by Duke.
+These curtailments were initiated for various reasons including lack of generation, interface scheduling, PJM minimum generation events and credit limits.
+We have no reason to suspect that any of these curtailments were influenced by Duke.

 Even though Duke did not initiate these curtailments during the quarter, Duke Operations could adversely impact the transmission network and lead other security coordinators to initiate curtailments.
 Accordingly, we evaluate all curtailments and TLRs that Duke could plausibly have affected through its operations.
-These "flow-based" curtailments do not include those associated with minimum generation events because Duke's generation or transmission assets do not significantly contribute to PJM minimum generation events.
-We would not view the extra SOCO curtailments as flow-based unless a TLR is specified.
+These "flow-based" curtailments do not include those associated with PJM minimum generation events because Duke's generation or transmission assets do not significantly contribute to PJM minimum generation events.